Slendolan/StevesFightClub/docs/status.md

 ![](img/challenge_spawn = 250x250)

 Once the zombie spawn positions changed, the rewards do not improve over the course of 200 episodes.
-An enemy is placed in front and behind the agent where both enemies are equidistant to the agent.
-Therefore the agent is confused.
+The enemies are placed in front and behind the agent where both enemies are equidistant to the agent.
+The agent will have difficulty locking on to one enemy.
 This is confirmed by observing the agent over several episodes.
-It would spin repeatedly and switch between target.
-This results in the agent occasionally missing attacks and consequently dying.
+It would spin repeatedly and switch between the two targets.
+This results in the agent occasionally missing attacks, taking damage, and consequently dying.

 ## Remaining Goals and Challenges

-A wider variety of enemies, a baseline to compare performance, and more weapons such as bows, arrows, and shields
+- [ ] A wider variety of enemies
+- [ ] A baseline to compare performance
+- [ ] More weapons such as bows, arrows, and shields

 ![](img/corner_challenge.png = 250x250)